Use dotPeek as a symbol server

 Most often, problems occur when the target assembly is not found.
 To fix that, you can open the assembly in the Assembly Explorer.
 If you don't know the location of the assembly, you can learn it when Visual Studio is in the debug mode — open the Modules window ( ) and check the Path column.

 If the requested assembly does not appear in the Project/PDB Generation Status window, it means that the debugger has already found the corresponding symbol file and did not request it from dotPeek.
-If the symbol file is correct and the source code is available, then everything is fine, the assembly can be debugged without dotPeek.
+If the symbol file is correct and the source code is available, then everything is fine, and the assembly can be debugged without dotPeek.
 If not, try the following:

 Delete or rename the PDB file that makes problems.
 You can always find the actual PDB file location, if any, for each assembly when Visual Studio is in the debug mode - open the Modules window ( ) and check the Symbol File column.